 Movement: Caliber RL98295, based on IWC caliber 98300, manual-wind, 156 components including balance wheel with screws and Breguet-style spiral, Swiss Made

 Movement finish: Vertical Cotes de Geneve decor and circular-graining

 Functions: Hours, minutes, small seconds

 Dial: Matte black galvanic, matte brown elm burl wood decoration

-Hands: Steel, shiny black oxidized with beige luminescent substance
+Hands: Steel, shiny black oxidized with a beige luminescent substance

 Water resistance: 50 meters

-Strap: Black calf, black leather lining with steel pin buckle, polished/brushed
+Strap: Black calf, black leather lining with a steel pin buckle, polished/brushed